 Same applies to dressing rooms.
 Also, show respect at other clubs and leave the dugouts and dressing rooms clean and tidy.

-Borrowing Players: If teams are short of players for a game, they may borrow players from another team in accordance with Football Brisbane regulations.
+If teams are short of players for a game, they may borrow players from another team in accordance with Football Brisbane regulations.
 Any deviation from these rules may result in a loss of points and a fine to the Club.
 Managers and coaches should keep a record of all borrowed players so they do not become ineligible for their own team.
 Before borrowing players, the player’s coach and manager should be consulted.
-The player does not have to pay match fees for a second time.

 At every home game, each team from under 12 upwards will be required to provide a ground official.